 There were too many killer singles from 2013 to list, but here in no particular order were our 20 favorites.
-While there were some personal favorites that didn't make the cut, this playlist represents the full range of sonic diversity of the AFROPUNK community.…Continue
+While there were some personal favorites that didn't make the cut, this playlist represents the full range of sonic diversity of the AFROPUNK community.
+From deathcore to indie soul, 2013 was a game-changer.…Continue

 Hey guys, we'd like to share some images by Brazilian photographer Paulo P. Lima with you.
 His inspiration for this 'Afro-Brazilian Devotion' collection comes from his recent trip to São Paulo and Salvador, Bahia (October 2012 and March 2013).
 Lima says: "My photography allows me to be in contact with my Brazilian background and to be intimately related to my sense of beauty, exploring aspects of ‘decay’ in relation to space and bodies".
 "Afro-Brazilian Devotion is a dream…Continue